-All students are offered access to these courses within the limits of their capabilities and legal constraints.
+All students are offered access to these courses.
 School District U-46 has agreed to fulfill all requirements of Title IX and Section 504, extending equal opportunity to all students and employees.
 Where access is not possible, equivalent activities will be provided.
 Questions regarding program access should be directed to the building principals.
-Unresolved issues will be forwarded by the building principal to the Assistant Superintendent for Secondary Education.
+Unresolved issues will be forwarded by the building principal.